angelajfisher/diy-static-deployment/README.md

 systemctl reload apache2
 ```

-Set up the directory for the new site with `mkdir /var/www/<SITE NAME>`, then stick your site files in there are you're good to go!
+Set up the directory for the new site with `mkdir /var/www/<SITE NAME>`, then stick your site files in there and you're good to go!

 ## Server Config for SPAs (React Router)